 Sweet Colors: Safety Information about Food Coloring and Dyes

-From Halloween pumpkin cupcakes to colorful Easter eggs and foaming green beer on St. Patrick’s Day, food coloring and dyes help make food bright and fun.
+From colorful Easter eggs to foaming green beer on St. Patrick’s Day, food coloring and dyes help make food bright and fun.
 How are these vibrant food colors made?

 Whether natural or synthetic, chemistry plays a role in creating all food colorings.
 Take “natural” red food coloring for example, which is made of crushed cochineal insects.
 The red color of the cochineal insects must be isolated, extracted and processed to become a dye.